-COPD is a progressive inflammatory respiratory tract and lung disease characterized by airflow obstruction and decreased lung function.
-The COPD market continues to suffer from the absence of any therapies that can reverse disease progression and repair lung tissue.
-Smoking cessation is still the only option to slow or halt disease progression, and therapies that can reverse pathological processes and regenerate alveolar tissue have yet to be discovered.
-In the absence of a truly disease-modifying therapy, inhaled bronchodilator therapies are most commonly prescribed, and development has focused on improving breathing or reducing inflammation.
-Inhaled medications are primarily effective in reducing the burden of the disease by controlling symptoms, and various clinical trial end points, including FEV1, SGRQ, and TDI focal score, are used to try to measure patients’ improvement.
+The chronic obstructive pulmonary disease (COPD) therapy market continues to suffer from the absence of any agents that can reverse disease progression and repair lung tissue.
+Smoking cessation is the only way to slow or halt disease progression; therapies that can reverse pathological processes and regenerate alveolar tissue have yet to be discovered.
+In the absence of a truly disease-modifying therapy, inhaled bronchodilator therapies are usually prescribed, and drug development has focused on improving breathing or reducing inflammation.
+Although inhaled medications are primarily effective in reducing the burden of COPD by easing its symptoms, patients’ quality of life still suffers.
+Thus, significant unmet need remains for more-effective therapies, especially for patients with severe COPD.

 Provides quantitative insight into U.S. and European physician perceptions of key treatment drivers and goals and the current level of unmet need for a specific disease.
 Commercial opportunities are analyzed, and the extent to which emerging therapies may capitalize on these opportunities is evaluated.